JetBrains/teamcity-documentation/topics/build-configuration.md

 To tackle an increased number of build configurations you can use [build configuration templates](build-configuration-template.md) and project-level [parameters](configuring-build-parameters.md).

+This video tutorial illustrates how to work with a build configuration in TeamCity and gives a few extra tips:

+<video href="fttWwJG7C38"
+       title="Improving your first build configuration"/>

 ## Build Configuration Settings

 Build configuration settings include: